 Assuming that you have a business (and there’s a good chance you do, as we discuss above) and can hit the minimum spend requirements, we recommend getting the Ink Business Preferred card plus the Sapphire Reserve.

-Combined, these cards come with sign-up bonuses of 130,000 Chase UR points after a total of $9,000 minimum spend.
-Once you hit both minimum spend requirements, you will have at least 139,000 UR points worth at least $2,085 for travel!
+Combined, these cards come with substantial sign-up bonuses after you meet the minimum spend requirements.
+Once you hit both minimum spend requirements, you will have a nice balance of UR points that will probably be worth at least $2,000 for travel!

-Another piece of good news about this strategy is that you can space out your applications and therefore spread out your spend requirements a bit, to give you more time and thus make it more comfortable to hit the $9,000 minimum spend total for the 2 cards.
+Another piece of good news about this strategy is that you can space out your applications and therefore spread out your spend requirements a bit, to give you more time and thus make it more comfortable to hit the minimum spend requirements for the 2 cards.

 If you’re going with this strategy, be sure to apply for the CIP card first.
 That way, you won’t be caught by the “1/30” rule that would probably cause a business card application to be denied if you had applied for another Chase card within 30 days.

-In this strategy, once you get the CIP and CSR cards and hit your spend requirements, the next logical step would be to get the Chase Ink Business Cash card and its 50,000 UR point bonus.
+In this strategy, once you get the CIP and CSR cards and hit your spend requirements, the next logical step would be to get the Chase Ink Business Cash card and its sign-up bonus.
 Be sure to wait at least 90-120 days after your most recent Chase application to apply for the CIC card.

 An Alternative Strategy – CSR Plus Freedom Unlimited